brightonmike/MichaelSite/content/posts/2018-10-05-how-do-write-a-react-copy-method.md

 ---
-title: How do write a React copy method
+title: How to write a React copy method
 date: 2018-10-05T11:24:00.322Z
 ---
 I recently needed to create a method for React which would copy some text in an input on user click.
 Turns out this wasn't quite as straightforward as I'd hoped.